thewhitetulip/intro-to-vuejs/1_introduction.md

 > **Always open the JS console while writing a vue app**

-When the loop evaluates, `todo` will take one value at a time till it reaches th end of todos, the index will do the same about the position of the value in the `todos` array.
+When the loop evaluates, `todo` will take one value at a time till it reaches the end of todos, the index will do the same about the position of the value in the `todos` array.

 ## Getting User Input